The last straw

 "Safe implies I was the danger and since your son failed to get the condom talk I would assume he was the REAL danger."

 "You were a danger when you showed up soaking wet on my doorstep 8 years ago!
-You were a danger to everything my baby boy worked so hard to achieve and you were going to make him throw it all down the drain for some trashy existence!"
+You were a danger to everything my baby boy worked so hard to achieve and you were going to make him throw it all down the drain for some sub par dream!"
 She seethed.
+"What happened to you putting him up for adoption?!"

 I bite the inside of my cheek til I taste blood.
 Everything she just said hits my core because that's exactly what brought me to her doorstep 39 weeks pregnant almost 8 years ago.
 I never told Michael this story because I am utterly embarrassed that I even considered not being a Mom to Walt.
-Michael thinks I am brave.
-I could just laugh at that notion.
-If he only knew how weak I was.
-I was riddled with self doubt.
+This was going to be my take to my death bed secret, one that would paint me in a bad light and Mrs. James.
+Michael has me painted as this fierce single mother if he only knew how weak I was.
+At that time I was riddled with self doubt.
 I didn't think love was enough to sustain Walt.
-How at 18 and a single mom in college could give a life worth anything to this innocent boy?
+How at 18 could a single mom in college give a life worth anything to this innocent boy?

 My Ex-BestfriendWhere stories live.
 Discover now